Kachina

-Childs' minature kachina - "wolf" - hand carved from cottonwood and painted with water base primary colors of red, white, black, yellow and blue.
-The shape of the doll is remeniscent of the 'tummy kachina' where the arms are positioned on the stomach.
-Doll has wolf written on the bottom and a price of $1.00.
+Miniature kachina - "wolf" - hand carved from cottonwood and painted with water base primary colors of red, white, black, yellow and blue.
+The shape of the kachinal is remeniscent of the 'tummy kachina' where the arms are positioned on the stomach.
+Kachina has wolf written on the bottom and a price of $1.00.

 • Artist: -